Deep-Symmetry/afterglow/README.md

 - [ ] Provide a mechanism for creating and controlling/monitoring
   effects via OSC messages.
 Probably essentially a special-purpose OSC REPL.
-- [ ] Add web page for viewing/adjusting show variables; associate
-  metadata with the variables so the page can provide appropriate editing tools and validation.
+- [x] Add web page for viewing/adjusting cue variables; associate metadata with the variables so the page can provide appropriate editing tools and validation.
 Values live-update when controllers change them.